Robson04/js-time/README.md

 ## What classes can I use?
 **JS-Time** has a lot of classes defined that refer to dates and times.
 Currently, script have two groups (date and time).
 Each of them have a few classes.
+> All classes you can see below:
+1. Due to the time:
+  - jt-time
+  - jt-hour
+  - jt-minute
+  - jt-second
+2. Due to the date:
+  - jt-date
+  - jt-year
+  - jt-month
+  - jt-month-name
+  - jt-day